Minnesota vacation rentals

 The best time to stay in a vacation rental in Minnesota

 All four seasons come on strong in Minnesota, but don't let the incredibly chilly winter keep you away.
-The icy northern climate brings out the state's best, in the form of bare-chested football fans cheering in subfreezing temperatures, snowy wonderlands for outdoor recreation, and a culture of coziness and community.
+The icy northern climate brings out the state's best, in the form of bare-chested football fans cheering in subfreezing temperatures, snowy wonderlands for outdoor recreation, and cozying up in one of the state’s numerous cabin rentals.
 Spring and fall temperatures vary greatly as the weather shifts from extreme cold to extreme heat.
 While summers in Minnesota can be excessively warm, they also open up a world of outdoor activities, including boating of all types on its rivers and lakes.
 Summer also ushers in the king of all statewide events: the Minnesota State Fair.

 For two weeks near the end of August, the Twin Cities hosts one of the largest — and arguably the best — state fairs in America.
 More than 2 million people a year attend the celebration of the state's agriculture, arts, and industry, where they stuff themselves on classic fried fair food, ride the rides, and admire farm animals and equipment.

 Boundary Waters Canoe Area Wilderness